-&lt;sup>20 Electricity Act 1994, section 22-

-22.(1) An "electricity entity" is an entity that is a participant in the electricity industry.
+(2) An "authorised activity" is the clearing of a tree-

-- (a) to establish a firebreak around a building or valuable natural feature; or - (b) to maintain an existing boundary fence, road or firebreak; or - (c) in an emergency to ensure the safety of persons or property.

-(3) If the Minister approves a code of practice about tree clearing developed by a trustee, an "authorised activity" for the trustee also includes the clearing of a tree in accordance with the code of practice.

-(4) Despite subsection (2), the clearing of a tree with heritage or cultural value for a purpose mentioned in the subsection is an "authorised activity" only if the carrying out of the purpose could not reasonably have been achieved without clearing the tree.

-(5) Despite subsection (3), the clearing of a tree with heritage or cultural value in accordance with a code of practice mentioned in the subsection is an "authorised activity" only if compliance with the code could not reasonably have been achieved without clearing the tree.
+- (a) to establish a firebreak around a building or valuable natural feature; or - (b) to maintain an existing boundary fence, road or firebreak; or - (c) in an emergency to ensure the safety of persons or property. - (3) If the Minister approves a code of practice about tree clearing developed by a trustee, an "authorised activity" for the trustee also includes the clearing of a tree in accordance with the code of practice. - (4) Despite subsection (2), the clearing of a tree with heritage or cultural value for a purpose mentioned in the subsection is an "authorised activity" only if the carrying out of the purpose could not reasonably have been achieved without clearing the tree. - (5) Despite subsection (3), the clearing of a tree with heritage or cultural value in accordance with a code of practice mentioned in the subsection is an "authorised activity" only if compliance with the code could not reasonably have been achieved without clearing the tree.

-Plants for which tree clearing permit not needed-Act, s 257
+24H Plants for which tree clearing permit not needed-Act, s 257

-24H.
 For section 257(e) of the Act, lantana (Lantana camara) is a plant for which a tree clearing permit is not needed.

-Routine management purposes for which tree clearing permit not required-Act, s 268
+24I Routine management purposes for which tree clearing permit not required-Act, s 268

-24I.
 For section 268(1) of the Act, the following purposes are prescribed-

-- (a) to establish a firebreak around a building or valuable natural feature; - (b) to reduce combustible material by controlled burning; - (c) to clear regrowth on a category 3.1, 3.2, 4, 5, 9.1 or 9.2 lease; - (d) to maintain an existing boundary fence, road or firebreak;
+- (a) to establish a firebreak around a building or valuable natural feature; - (b) to reduce combustible material by controlled burning; - (c) to clear regrowth on a category 3.1, 3.2, 4, 5, 9.1 or 9.2 lease; 18 - (d) to maintain an existing boundary fence, road or firebreak; - (e) to maintain a garden or orchard; - (f) to ensure the safety of persons or property in an emergency.

-&lt;sup>22 See section 8 for a description of the general purpose associated with each category of lease.
+18 See section 8 (Categories of leases for rent assessment-Act, s 182) for a description of the general purpose associated with each category of lease.